Need a Roofer? Get 4 Free Quotes From Local Pros:

 In the past, cedar shake roofs used to be made from a longer lasting wood, and would thus, last some 25-30 years on the roof.
 Nowadays, you have to do your due diligence during the materials selection process to make sure you are getting a quality product.
 Pick a wrong supplier of cedar shakes or shingles and you will end-up with materials that no longer last as long as they used to, and aside from their aesthetic appeal, offer little cost-to-benefit return compared to other materials.
 Since wood shingles/shakes are often required for roof restorations on many historic homes such as Victorian style homes, you will definitely want to make sure you get the best possible wood roofing product, coupled with a high quality installation to ensure longevity of your cedar roof.
 Keep in mind that cedar shakes are installed differently from cedar shingles, and quality installation will go a long way in ensuring a long-lasting roof.

-Ceramic and Clay Tiles
+Ceramic Clay Tiles

 Natural slate is a pristine and long lasting roofing material that conveys durability and style.
 Slate roofs have been used throughout the world for hundreds of years.
 Slate tiles vary in thickness and can last anywhere from 50 to 120 years.
 Slate tile is notoriously heavy weighing nearly 8 pounds per square foot.
 A slate roof requires a special roof frame reinforcement.
 Slate roofs are very expensive, but they are made from a natural stone, and can last for a lifetime of the building.

 Roofs made from rolled galvanized and galvalume steel and aluminum sheets.
 Sheet metal roofs are lightweight, environmentally-friendly and are built to last for a very long time - on average metal roofs can last two to three times longer than asphalt.
 Modern steel roofs are coated with aluminum and zinc alloy and provide effective and reliable protection.
 Steel shingle roofs, and standing seam made from steel and aluminum can easily last 50 years and longer.
-Their costs generally fall in between the cost of asphalt shingle and slate roofs.
+Metal shingles and sheet metal panels costs generally fall in between the cost of asphalt shingles and slate roofs.
 The high-end products featuring zinc and copper can last for as long as 100 years and do not require coating.
-Stainless steel and titanium roofs are also available to building owners who are not limited by the budget.
+Stainless steel, and titanium roofs are also available to building owners who are not limited by the budget.
 Specially coated metal roofs reflect solar radiant heat keeping the building cooler and providing energy savings.
 Some of the metal roofing systems are cool-roof rated, which means that their energy efficient and have a high degree of solar reflectance and thermal emissivity.
 Cool roofs reduce the use of cooling energy in warm seasons, which reduces air conditioning load and helps mitigate the effects of heat islands in the big cities.
 Metal roofs are considered green because they are ecologically and environmentally safe, and can be fully recycled at the end of their useful life.

 PV Solar Systems